robust-npis/covid-19-npis/README.md

 # covid-19-dataset
-Daily data on active nonpharmaceutical interventions against COVID-19 in 41 countries
+Daily data on active nonpharmaceutical interventions against COVID-19 in 41 countries.

+These data have been manually checked, but please exercise your own validation before acting on it.

 ## NPIs included in the modelling dataset